-This section contains detailed information about each insertion, starting with histograms that visually summarize the mapping information.
-The histograms plot the read depth versus genomic position of the reads that support the detection of each insertion.
-When paired-end reads are available, two histograms are shown: (1) Flanking unpaired alignments: Reads that cannot be aligned to the insertion sequence, but whose mates can; they surround the position of the insertion site in the genome; (2) Flanking local alignments: Reads that are aligned locally to the insertion sequence are then realigned to the genome sequence, marking the position at which the insertion event has occurred.
+This section contains detailed information about each insertion, starting with histograms that visually summarize the cartographic information.
+The histograms plot read depth versus genomic position of the reads that support the detection of each insertion.
+When paired-end reads are available two histograms are shown: (1) Flanking unpaired alignments: Reads that cannot be aligned to the insertion sequence, but whose mate can.
+They surround the position of the insertion site in the genome.
+(2) Flanking local alignments: Reads that are aligned locally to the insertion sequence are then realigned to the genomes sequence, marking the position in which the insertion event has occurred.
 When single-end reads are used, only the Flanking local alignments histogram will be available.

-If a given insertion interrupts one or more genes, the information about each one is listed below the histograms, starting with a graphical representation of the gene in which the location of the insertion is marked with a red triangle.
-The image is followed by relevant information about the insertion, such as its position, the functional annotation (when available), the genotyping primers, and the genome sequences flanking the insertion site.
+If a given insertion interrupts one or more genes, the information about each one is listed below the histograms, starting with a graphic representation of the gene in which the location of the insertion is marked with a red triangle.
+The image is followed by relevant information about the insertion, such as its position, the functional annotation (when available), the genotyping primers and the genome sequences flanking the insertion site.

 IX.
-Content of the projects directory
+Content of a projects directory

 A report file is automatically created whether the program is run through the web interface or the command line.
-When a project is run through the command line, the report file must be accessed and opened from easymap/user\projects/{timestamp}\project\name/3\workflow\output/ report.html.
-The report contains all relevant information for each project; however, additional files such as individual image files and tab-delimited text files can be accessed in the projects directory through the web browser, the command line, or the operating system file manager.
-The projects directory contains the following three folders:
+When a project is run through the command line, the report file must be accessed and opened from easymap/user_projects/{timestamp}project_name/3_workflow_output/ report.html.
+The report contains all relevant information for each project, however, additional files such as individual image files and tab delimited text files can be accessed in the projects directory through the web browser, the command line or the operative systems file manager.
+A projects directory contains the following three folders:

-1\intermediate\files: Contains intermediate files generated during the execution of a mapping analysis.
-Raw data and large intermediate files, such as SAM, BAM, or VCF files, are automatically deleted during the execution of the program to save storage space.
+1_intermediate_files: Contains intermediate files generated during the execution of a mapping analysis.
+Raw data and heavy intermediate files, such as SAM, BAM or VCF files, are automatically deleted during the execution of the program for sanitary reasons.

-2\logs: This folder stores log files automatically produced by third-party software such as bowtie2 and SAMtools, as well as the Easymap log file for the given project (log.log).
+2_logs: This folder stores log files automatically produced by third-party software such as bowtie2 and SAMtools, as well as Easymaps log file for the given project (log.log).

-3\workflow\output: Contains the report file (report.html), the images shown in the report, and additional images that might be of interest.
-This folder also contains the tab-delimited text files referenced in the report file (candidate\variants.txt, candidate\variants\total.txt).
+3_workflow_output: Contains the report file (report.html), the images shown in the report and additional images that might be of interest.
+This folder also contains the tab delimited text files referenced in the report file (candidate_variants.txt, candidate_variants_total.txt).
 The names of all files in this folder are self-explanatory.